-But, giant breed dogs do not actually need to be labeled as short.
+But, perhaps giant breed dogs’ lives do not need to be labeled as short.

 Great Dane Puppies are Cursed From the Beginning

 Great Danes are a popular giant breed of dog.
 That popularity comes with a price!
 Thousands of unethically bred dogs are poured into the system to meet demand.